Skip to main content

 --testnet testnet join on testnet (alias for `fuji`)

-The subnet list command prints the names of all created Subnet configurations.
-Without any flags, it prints some general, static information about the Subnet.
+The blockchain list command prints the names of all created Avalanche L1 configurations.
+Without any flags, it prints some general, static information about the Avalanche L1.
 With the --deployed flag, the command shows additional information including the VMID, BlockchainID and SubnetID.

 Usage: